 Getting More Systematic in Prototype Evaluation: An Opportunity to Contribute

-SI Canada and Mark Cabaj (Here to There Consulting) are developing an evaluation prototype guide to help social innovators to develop and test promising ideas.
+Social Innovation Canada and Mark Cabaj (Here to There Consulting) are developing a guide to assist social innovators evaluate the prototypes that they use to develop and test promising ideas.

 Would you like to help shape this resource?
 Keep reading!